AcademySoftwareFoundation/OpenTimelineIO/docs/design/editorial_design.md

 Args:
     item: Item that we're going to place onto the track
     track: Track that this item will belong to afterwards
-    composition_time: RationalTime in our composition to put this item
+    track_time: RationalTime of our track to put this item at
     fill_template: Optional[Item] that will be cloned where required to fill in the event that this overwrite extends the end of the composition's limit